-Admittedly, there was little Knudsen could do about the ’58, whose design and engineering was mostly locked by the time he arrived.
-Nonetheless, he worked diligently to improve the Pontiac organization, establishing new procedures to debug pilot production and recruiting a new general sales manager, Frank Bridge, from Buick to reinvigorate Pontiac’s sales organization.
+Admittedly, there was little Knudsen could do about the 1958 car, whose design and engineering was mostly locked by the time he arrived.
+Nonetheless, he worked diligently to improve the Pontiac organization, establishing new procedures to debug pilot production and recruiting a new general sales manager from Buick, Frank Bridge, to reinvigorate Pontiac’s sales organization.

 Resuscitating Pontiac’s image was a more complicated problem.
 The first challenge was to differentiate Pontiac from its GM siblings.
-Knudsen knew Pontiac could not compete directly with Chevrolet on price, it was no match for Buick in prestige, and Oldsmobile had done a better job of appealing to middle-of-the-road sedan buyers; Pontiac needed a hook.
-The second challenge was appealing to the younger buyers who had dismissed Pontiac as old-fashioned.
+Knudsen knew Pontiac could not compete directly with Chevrolet on price, was no match for Buick in prestige, and probably couldn’t rival Oldsmobile’s appeal to middle-of-the-road sedan buyers; Pontiac needed a unique hook.
+The second challenge was that that hook needed to appeal to the younger buyers who were dismissing Pontiac as old-fashioned.

 Knudsen’s answer to both problems was performance.
-At the time, GM did not have a performance brand as such, although V8 Chevrolets were popular with amateur hot rodders, and Buick’s big-engined Century was a sort of businessman’s express.
-Oldsmobile could have claimed that role following the success of the original Rocket Eighty-Eight, but Olds general manager Jack Wolfram was even more conservative that Bob Critchfield, and the Eighty-Eight’s hot rod heyday had largely passed.
+At the time, GM did not have a performance brand as such, although V8 Chevrolets were popular with amateur hot rodders and Buick’s big-engined Century was a sort of businessman’s express.
+Oldsmobile could have claimed that role following the success of the original Rocket Eighty-Eight, but Olds general manager Jack Wolfram was even more conservative than Bob Critchfield and the Eighty-Eight’s hot-rod heyday had largely passed.
 There was plenty of room for Pontiac to carve out a space for itself in the performance field.

-Knudsen’s strategy was twofold: First, Pete Estes set about improving the performance of Pontiac’s production cars.
-The displacement and compression ratios of Pontiac’s V8 increased every year while engineer Mac McKellar developed a series of ever-hotter camshafts.
-At the same time, Knudsen arranged for Pontiac to participate in both stock car and drag racing.
-When GM signed the Automobile Manufacturers Association racing “ban” in 1957, Knudsen continued to support private builders like Henry “Smokey” Yunick under the table, occasionally out of his own pocket.
+Knudsen’s strategy was twofold: First, Pete Estes set about improving the performance of Pontiac’s production cars; the displacement and compression ratios of Pontiac’s V8 increased every year and engineer Mac McKellar was developing a series of ever-hotter camshafts.
+Second, Knudsen arranged for Pontiac to participate in both stock car and drag racing.
+When GM signed the Automobile Manufacturers Association racing “ban” in 1957, Knudsen continued to support private builders like Henry “Smokey” Yunick under the table, occasionally using his own funds.

 Knudsen’s efforts soon began to pay off.
-In early 1958, Pontiacs won the first six places in their class at the Daytona Speed Week with one-mile (1.6-km) average speeds of over 145 mph (235 km/h) and ’58 Pontiacs claimed three NASCAR victories.
-Pontiac was still far from all conquering, but it was a promising start.
+In early 1958, Pontiacs won the first six places in their class at the Daytona Speed Week with one-mile (1.6-km) average speeds of over 145 mph (235 km/h).
+1958 Pontiacs also claimed three NASCAR victories.
+Pontiac was still far from all-conquering, but it was a promising start.

-The Pontiac studio explored a variety of design concepts for the ’59 model, some of them quite grotesque.
-Fortunately, the completed design was the most restrained and tasteful of GM’s 1959 car.
-Like the ’59 Chevy, Pontiac now shared the larger B-body used by Buick and Oldsmobile, longer and nearly 5 inches (127 mm) wider than the ’58 A-body.
+The Pontiac studio explored a variety of design concepts for the 1959 model, some of them quite grotesque.
+Fortunately, the completed design was the most restrained and tasteful of GM’s 1959 cars.
+Like the 1959 Chevrolet, the 1959 Pontiac now shared the larger B-body used by Buick and Oldsmobile, which was longer and nearly 5 inches (127 mm) wider than the 1958 A-body.
 Despite that similarity, the Pontiac looked distinctly different, sporting a new split grille treatment and an unusually wide tread width.

 The wider track emerged from the designers’ recognition that while the ’59 B-body was noticeably wider than its predecessors, the tread width of GM’s chassis had remained more or less constant since the end of the war.
 In late 1956 or early 1957, Chuck Jordan’s advanced styling studio had experimentally moved the wheels farther apart without altering the wheelhouses themselves.
 Knudsen, Estes, and DeLorean saw Jordan’s model on one of their periodic visits and Knudsen took a fancy to it, feeling it gave the car a more athletic stance.

-Pontiac’s ad agency, MacManus, John & Adams, latched onto that feature as an advertising hook, and copywriter Milt Colson coined the term “Wide Track.”
-Knudsen didn’t particularly like it — he considered it hokey — but it became very successful.
-The slogan was not entirely hyperbole; the ’59 Pontiac did indeed have a greater tread width with than any contemporary GM car, fully 3 inches (76 mm) wider than that of the ’59 Cadillac.
+Pontiac’s ad agency, MacManus, John & Adams, latched onto that feature as an advertising hook and copywriter Milt Colson coined the term “Wide Track.”
+Although Knudsen didn’t particularly like it, considering it hokey, the slogan became very successful.
+It was not entirely hyperbole; the 1959 Pontiac did indeed have a greater tread width with than any contemporary GM car, fully 3 inches (76 mm) wider than that of the 1959 Cadillac.
 The wider track did provide some handling benefits, although it was not as miraculous as the ads implied.
 Lateral weight transfer in turns is a function of tread width and the height of the center of gravity, so the wider track provided more level cornering without stiffer springs or anti-roll bars.

 The ’59 was the first Pontiac developed completely under Knudsen’s management and it did wonders for the division’s image.
 Not only was it was arguably the cleanest and most tasteful of GM’s 1959 models, it was an obvious departure from the underwhelming Pontiacs of the past few years.
 Even Pontiac’s model names had changed.
 Knudsen wanted to retire the division’s hoary Chief Pontiac emblems, so for 1959 he abandoned the Chieftain and Super Chief nameplates, although the Star Chief name survived through 1966.